-The National Park Service Conservation Study Institute, based at Marsh-Billings-Rockefeller National Historic Park in Woodstock, Vermont, works with national parks and partners to advance leadership and innovation and in collaborative conservation for the stewardship of our national system of parks and special places.
+The National Park Service Stewardship Institute, based at Marsh-Billings-Rockefeller National Historic Park in Woodstock, Vermont, works with national parks and partners to advance leadership and innovation and in collaborative conservation for the stewardship of our national system of parks and special places.

 Northeastern States Research Cooperative

 The Northeastern States Research Cooperative (NSRC) is a competitive grant program jointly directed by the USDA Forest Service Northern Research Station and a designated institution in each of the four Northern Forest states.
 NSRC supports cross-disciplinary, collaborative research in the Northern Forest - a 26-million-acre working landscape that stretches from eastern Maine through New Hampshire and Vermont and into northern New York.
 A central component of the program is the importance of the Northern Forest to society and the need for research activities to have relevance and benefit to the people who live within its boundaries, work with its resources, use its products, visit it, and care about it.